proxytranslation/user-docs/dashboard/menu/dashboard.md

 ### Advanced settings

-It is not an exxageration that the Advanced settings screen is where you can get a first taste of the advanced capabilities (the nitty-gritty) of Easyling.
+It is not an exaggeration that the Advanced settings screen is where you can get a first taste of the advanced capabilities (the nitty-gritty) of Easyling.